Implementing Exponential Backoff for Failed Push Deliveries

 }

 1. Network Timeouts: Verify TCP/TLS handshake success.
-If the connection drops before headers, treat as transient.
+If the connection drops before headers arrive, treat as transient.

-2. Malformed Payloads: Check Content-Encoding: aesgcm or aes128gcm compliance.
-Invalid cryptographic payloads trigger 400 and must be discarded.
+2. Malformed Payloads: Check Content-Encoding: aes128gcm compliance.
+Invalid cryptographic payloads trigger 400 and must be discarded without retry.

-3. Revoked Subscriptions: 410 Gone or 404 indicates the subscription endpoint is invalid.
-Immediately purge the subscription record from your database to prevent future delivery attempts.
+3. Revoked Subscriptions: 410 Gone or 404 Not Found indicates the endpoint is invalid.
+Immediately purge the subscription record and follow the handling 410 Gone responses pipeline to prevent future delivery attempts.

-• Redis/BullMQ: delay option calculated via the jitter formula.
+• BullMQ (Node.js): delay option on queue.add() calculated via the jitter formula.

-• AWS SQS: DelaySeconds (max 15s) for short delays; route to a Step Functions state machine or SNS/SQS delay queue for longer intervals.
+• AWS SQS: DelaySeconds (max 900 s) for short delays; use Step Functions or a polling worker for longer intervals.

 Attach retry_count, original_timestamp, and ttl_remaining to the job payload to enable idempotent processing and TTL enforcement.